brock-williams/twitter-clone/README.md

 1. JavaScript fundamentals
 2. Async functions in JS
 3. How grueling CSS can be
-4. HTML organization with divs
-5. React useEffect and useState
+4. React useEffect and useState
-6. Google Firebase basics
+5. Google Firebase basics

 ## What would I do differently?